JordanCoyne97/HouseSchedular/README.md

-Web scrape for houses to rent and send an email
+A daft.ie webscraper to check for new houses